anthoturc/anthoturc.github.io-archive/README.md

 The primary use of this method was for the next command we immplemented: ```nRF24::setRegister(r, d)```.
 This method will take a register from the registers map and create a data frame using the data ```d``` and ```R_TX_PAYLOAD```.
 This method is used with the previous one to ensure that any given register's data is not overwritten by attempting to set specific bits in the register.

 The last two "relevant" commands are based on the sending and recieveing data.
 Since they are so similar, we only discuss the ```nRF24::writeSPI(arr, size)``` method.
+This method will take in an array, ```arr``` of ```size``` bytes and transfer the bytes to the TX FIFO.
+In order to make the logic behind this method simpler to implement, we chose to only fill one of the TX FIFOs.
+This meant that we only needed to consider whether or not one FIFO was full or empty.
+It also implied that we only worried about flushing data from one FIFO as well.
+Furthermore, because we are only using one FIFO, we decided to fill all 32 bytes of the FIFO even when there were ```size``` was less than 32 bytes.
+The ```nRF24::readSPI(arr, size)``` is similar except that it reads bytes from the RX FIFO and fills the ```arr``` with them.

-The data sheet also provided a state diagram (see section 6) that helped us solidify our sense of timings and what methods we should include to ensure that the module was in a state that we expected.
+The data sheet also provided a state diagram (see section 6) that helped us solidify our understanding of what events needed to occur within our methods.
+This helped us be confident about the state that the module was in before, during, and after a call to one of the methods in our nRF24L01 library.

 Testing of this functionality consisted of writing to registers, then reading back the values in those registers.
 We were able to implement the majority of the functionality offered by the module in transmission mode.
 However, we could not get the module to actually transmit data.
 This will be discussed in the issues section.

-Then used nRF lib:
+As mentioned above, the NRF24 library (see the libraries section) enabled us to actually transmit data.
+We did look at the implementation of the library at saw that our implementation, while a little more crude, was similar to to the NRF24 library.
+It appeared that the biggest differences were how timings were done and detection of the type of board that was being used.
+That is, the library depended on the type of hardware that used the NRF24 library.

 ### Transceiver and Transceiver
 This portion of the communication is out of the scope of this course.
 While it is interesting to know how the modules are able to communicate over RF, our project and research is more closely related to what we discussed over the course of the semester.
 For more information see the nRF24L01+'s data sheet.

 ## Results
 Despite observed data loss in transmission, our system successfully transmits data remotely.
 To see the results, please click below.